pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/glossary.md

 A task performs an action in a pipeline.
 The extension provides tasks to create approval requests and wait for the approval decision.

-For more details on pipeline runs, see [Azure Pipelines task reference](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/?view=azure-pipelines).
+For more details on tasks, see [Azure Pipelines task reference](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/?view=azure-pipelines).

 ##